jcsombria/softwarelinks-libjsonrpc/README.md

 # softwarelinks-libjsonrpc
 JSONRPC client and server

-A Java implementation of a JsonRpc v2.0 client and server.
+An implementation of a JsonRpc v2.0 client and server in Java.